devhammadaftab/roman-converter/README.md

-# To run this roman-converter on your local
+# To run roman-converter on your local

 npm install
 npm run local